-The Department of Family Medicine has the largest clinical and educational network of ambulatory primary care clinics within the medical school.
+The Department of Family and Osteopathic Manipulative Medicine has the largest clinical and educational network of ambulatory primary care clinics within the medical school.
 With a diverse faculty of physicians, social scientists, nurse practitioners and physician assistants, the department provides instruction in medical interviewing, physical examination, physical diagnosis, ambulatory family practice and elective courses in sports medicine and emergency medicine.
 The department is also home to the Rural Osteopathic Medical Education (ROME) program, which is a four-year parallel curriculum specializing in the education of future rural physicians.
-As part of the department’s commitment to research, Family Medicine operates the North Texas Primary Care Practice-Based Research Network (NorTex), which is collaborative network of physicians who perform patient-oriented evidence-based research.
-Visit the Department of Family Medicine website.
+As part of the department’s commitment to research, Family Medicine operates the North Texas Primary Care Practice-Based Research Network (NorTex), which is a collaborative network of physicians who perform patient-oriented evidence-based research.
+Visit the Department of Family Medicine and Osteopathic Manipulative Medicine website.

 The Department of Pediatrics provides clinical instruction, patient care and research in the care of newborns, infants, children and adolescents.
 In addition, the department collaborates with a number of hospitals and clinics to provide students with both outpatient and inpatient exposure to pediatric care.
 Visit the Department of Pediatrics website.

 The Department of Medical Education and Health Systems Science is a multifaceted, interdisciplinary team of healthcare providers and researchers.
 Through innovative curricular designs, early clinical experiences, and mentorship, we are committed to providing excellence in clinical care, education, and research.
 Our goals and objectives amplify the distinctive nature of osteopathic physicians and their roles in delivering the highest quality health care to the citizens of Texas and beyond.
 Visit the Department of Medical Education & Health System Science website.